François Coillard: Early life and education

+Career

 In 1865 Basutoland became involved in disputes with its neighbouring Boer nations of Natal and the Orange Free State.
 Coillard assisted in fruitful negotiations between local Basuto chiefs and Theophilus Shepstone, Natal's secretary for native affairs.
 In April 1866, Boer invaders from the Orange Free State forced the evacuation of Leribé mission.
 Coillard moved to Natal, where he assisted American missionaries.
 He occupied a vacant mission station there until Britain proclaimed a protectorate over Basutoland in 1868.
 Coillard then returned to Leribé.

 Robert Moffat at Kuruman strongly encouraged Coillard to move north.
 Also, Basutoland churches proposed a mission by their own evangelists to peoples across the Limpopo River, who spoke Sotho-related languages.
 After the Boer government of Transvaal Republic turned back two Sotho expeditions, Coillard was asked to lead a third attempt.
 The new party consisted of Christina Coillard, four Basuto evangelists, and Elise Coillard (a niece to Coillard).
 When they arrived in Pretoria in May 1877, they found that the British crown had annexed the Transvaal Republic, which was now ruled under the governorship of Theophilus Shepstone.

 After the missionaries crossed the Limpopo River, Shona chiefs would not welcome the group; instead, the party was forced to go to Bulawayo, the headquarters of King Lobengula of the Ndebele.
 Lobengula prohibited the missionaries from preaching in his domains, so Coillard led the group southwest to the territory of Khama III, a Christian Tswana ruler.
 Khama suggested that the group could try their luck with Barotseland (the Lozi kingdom), north of the Zambezi River, where a Sotho-related language was spoken.
 The missionaries failed to arrange a meeting with the recently elected Lozi king, but Coillard convinced the PEMS to support an attempt to establish mission stations in Barotseland.
 This plan was delayed by a trip Coillard made to Europe in 1880–82 and other complications in Basutoland.